posmocoop/spatial_future/vobs.md

 Prio:
 - Set up of Strapi and Sendgrid
 - Blog with Design
+- Names of streets are on top of our route graph/network (decision from Friday meeting)

 - Newsletter with Design
 - Static Page with Design
+- Map and legend can be embedded on other sites
+- Map can be exported as svg and png (1 image format and 1 vector format)

 To Discuss 0.2.1:
 - Street names should be visible (color transparency?)